-In 2015, Ms Petrie was contracted to update the South African country analysis and thereafter participated in the South African policy dialogues on green skills development with the Department of Labour, the Development Bank of South Africa and the Expanded Public Works Programme, between February and July 2015.
+In 2015, OneWorld was contracted to co-conduct in the South African policy dialogues on green skills development with the Department of Labour, the Development Bank of South Africa and the Expanded Public Works Programme.

 Project Data